evilC/AHK-CGDipSnapShot/README.md

 1. Clone this project using GitHub for Windows.
 1. Run `Setup.exe`.
 This will check you are all set up to use the library and configure AutoHotkey so you can easily include the library in any script in any folder on your computer.
+2. Check the *DEVELOPER NOTES* section to see if there are any special instructions, then click *Install*.
 3. You are now set up and can use this library by putting the following line at the start of your script:
 `#include <CGDipSnapshot>`